CarlosHFZ/Study/README.md

 # Study
- This repository is intended for what I am learning
+ This repository is intended for what I am learning.